SathyaNirmani/AxinomZip/README.md

   'Update Database' using migrations.
    Seed data will automatically added during migrations.

-4. AxinomZip and AxinomZip.Api are already setup as startup projects
+4. AxinomZip.Web and AxinomZip.Api are already setup as startup projects

 5. Run the project